 Drinking Water Treatment Training Scholarships

-The Springfield Water and Sewer Commission (Commission) is offering up to three scholarships to cover the cost of tuition and books for the Spring 2024 semester (January – April) session of Concepts and Practices of Basic Drinking Water Treatment.
-This course can be the first step towards a new lifelong career!
+The Springfield Water and Sewer Commission (Commission) offers scholarships each semester for Concepts and Practices of Basic Drinking Water Treatment.
+Successful completion of one of these courses can be the first step towards a new lifelong career!

 Concepts and Practices of Basic Drinking Water Treatment

+Intended for students with some knowledge of the drinking water process and interest in further pursuing a career as a licensed water operator.
 Course prepares students to sit for the Treatment 2 (T2) water treatment state licensing exam (required to work as a licensed water operator).
+Click here for more information.

 Scholarship Information

-The scholarship covers the $900 tuition and cost of books (approximately $200).
+The scholarship covers the tuition and cost of books.

 Applicant Criteria